 If the data sets used to quantify the fault-trees and the data used to quantify the ESD's were the same, the probabilities calculated through the fault-trees should be equal to those derived in the FAA project (Roelen et 2006) for the ESD nodes direct.
 However, it is not always possible to use the same data sets.
-Information about accident precursors sometimes need to be extracted from incident databases.
+Information about accident precursors must sometimes be extracted from incident databases.
 These were supplied by airline companies under the condition of confidentiality.
-Also the ADREP and other databases are sometimes ambiguous on the type of accident.
-As an example the same accident may be classified as
+Also the ADREP and other databases are sometimes ambiguous regarding the type of accident.
+As an example the same accident may be classified as CFIT as well as landing short of the runway.
+The differences found in numerical outcomes, will be subject of a further paper on the CATS model, once a fuller picture is obtained.

-Figure 5.
-Flight crew performance model quantified.
+Figure 4: Flight crew performance model quantified